Caso Avícola Villalobos

 /May 12 2023

-On May 12, 2023, the Eleventh Civil Court of First Instance denied all seven preliminary exceptions filed by Compañía Importadora La Perla, S.A. against Lisa, S.A.'s counterclaim, ordered La Perla to pay costs, and cleared the counterclaim to proceed to the merits stage.
+On May 12, 2023, the Eleventh Civil Court of First Instance, in its <doc id="gua-01161-2011-01079-2023-05-12-a" />, denied all seven preliminary exceptions filed by Compañía Importadora La Perla, S.A. against Lisa, S.A.'s counterclaim, ordered La Perla to pay costs, and cleared the counterclaim to proceed to the merits stage.

 Overview

-La Perla filed seven preliminary exceptions seeking to prevent Lisa's counterclaim from being heard on the merits: incompetence, defective complaint, lis pendens, lack of standing of the defendant, lack of standing of the plaintiff, prescription, and lack of legal representation of the counterclaimant.
+To keep the counterclaim from reaching the merits, La Perla raised seven preliminary exceptions: incompetence, defective complaint, lis pendens, lack of standing of the defendant, lack of standing of the plaintiff, prescription, and lack of legal representation of the counterclaimant.
+On May 12, 2023, the Eleventh Civil Court of First Instance resolved each of them against La Perla in its <doc id="gua-01161-2011-01079-2023-05-12-a" />.

 Lis pendens.
-La Perla alleged identity of parties and claims with a summary damages proceeding pending before the Fifth Civil Court of First Instance, Expediente 01046-2012-00201.
-The court found that La Perla offered no evidence to demonstrate the existence of a pending proceeding with the same parties, subject matter, and cause of action, and that a final accumulation order had been entered with respect to that proceeding.
+La Perla alleged identity of parties and claims with a summary damages proceeding before the Fifth Civil Court of First Instance, <law id="gua-01046-2012-00201" />.
+The court found no evidence of a pending proceeding with the same parties, subject matter, and cause of action, and noted that a final accumulation order had already been entered as to that proceeding.

 Lack of standing of the plaintiff.
-The standing of the counterclaimant was challenged.
-The court found that the counterclaimant was legitimated to appear in the proceeding and that the party raising the exception failed to prove its assertions under Article 126 of the Code of Civil and Commercial Procedure.
+La Perla challenged the standing of the counterclaimant.
+The court found the counterclaimant legitimated to appear and that, under Article 126 of the Code of Civil and Commercial Procedure, La Perla failed to prove its assertions.

 Outlook